drmason13/seed-server-integration/README.md

 [dependencies]
 seed = "0.5.1"
+wasm-bindgen = "0.2.58"

 shared = { path = "../shared" }
-wasm-bindgen = "0.2.58"

-[dev-dependencies]
-wasm-bindgen-test = "0.3.8"
 ```

 `shared = { path = "../shared" }` points to our "shared types crate" locally, it's not published on crates.io.
-More on this create later.
+More on this crate later.

 ### server

 `server` is a rocket application that will serve two purposes:

 1. To serve the static assets of the web app itself (html, css and js)
 2. To process requests received from the web app (a REST API)

 It uses the [rocket](https://crates.io/crates/rocket) crate to do this, which requires the nightly compiler.
 An alternative that runs on stable rust is [Actix-web](https://crates.io/crates/actix-web).

 The server is a binary package and is made using `cargo new server` and editing the Cargo.toml:

 server/Cargo.toml

 ```
 [package]
 name = "server"